dogabudak/yesildoga/README.md

 ### Installation

 Simply run `yarn install` to install all needed packages.
 The Post-Install Script will also setup the husky hooks.
-If you need to seed the database, please go in to the server folder and run `yarn seed`.
-This should seed the database from the json object which was given.

 ## To test the application

 Please go in to the server folder and run `yarn start`.
 On a separate terminal please go in to the client folder and run `yarn watch`.
 This should start both back and front end of the project easily.

 ### Development